 Prized for their gorgeous, complex fragrance and delicate blossoms, jasmine flowers (Jasminum) grow across warm and temperate regions of Asia, Oceania, and Europe.
-Jasmine vines and shrubs can be cultivated in gardens, grown indoors, and added to floral arrangements.
 For centuries, jasmine oil has played a key role in the perfume industry, as well as in aromatherapy and traditional medicine.
-In the language of flowers, jasmine symbolizes love, grace, amiability, and elegance.
-Here we’ll take you through everything you need to know about jasmine flower meaning, their history and origins, popular types and uses, plus essential tips for gifting and caring for fresh cut jasmine flowers at home.
+Here we’ll take you through everything you need to know about jasmine flower meaning, their history and origins, popular types and uses, plus essential tips for gifting and caring for fresh-cut jasmine flowers at home.

 - Jasmine Flowers Meaning & Symbolism – The Essentials